1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 Students who wish to study at EUBA within the Erasmus+ framework must be officially nominated by their home university.

-The departmental coordinator or the International Office of your home university are responsible for nominating students for exchange at EUBA.
-Please contact them for more information.
+The departmental coordinator or the International Office of your home university is responsible for nominating students for exchange at EUBA.
+Don't hesitate to get in touch with them for more information.

-The official nomination of a foreign student must include:
+The official nomination of an international student must include:

 • Erasmus+ code of the sending university (applicable to EU, EEA, Switzerland and Turkey)